Inaka Japan: A Quick & Easy Guide to Country life in Japan

 If you are interested in this program, check out the Ministry of Internal Affairs and Communications Volunteer Program.

-5. English teacher
+5. English teaching

 How do you move to the countryside in Japan?

-1. Decide where you want to live.
+1. Decide where you want to live

-The best way to decide if you want to live in a particular Japanese inaka area is to travel there.
-Take time off to visit and see what’s around, what activities are there, the type of infrastructure, and what government services are available.
+The best way to decide if you want to live in a particular Japanese area is to travel there.
+Take time off to visit and see what's around, what activities are there, the type of infrastructure, and what government services are available.

 2. Physically visit the homes you want to live in